Subchapter C. CERTIFICATE OF INSPECTION

 (e) Unused.
 Unused certificates of inspection for an expired period shall be retained by the inspection station until audited by the inspection station supervisor.
 The Department will refund 75% of the purchase price of the unused certificates of inspection after the audit has been completed.

 (f) Issuance of certificates of inspection.
-Certificates of inspection will not be issued by the Bureau to anyone who cannot display an executed signature card, Form MV-417.
-The signature card may not be entrusted to anyone except an employe or other person for whom the inspection station owner or manager will accept full responsibility for certificates of inspection delivered to that person.
+Certificates of inspection will not be issued by the Bureau to anyone who is not listed as an authorized purchaser on Form MV-500 on file with the Bureau.
+The inspection station owner or manager shall accept full responsibility for certificates of inspection delivered to authorized purchasers listed on Form MV-500.

 Authority